Verizon Five Forces Analysis (Porter’s) & Recommendations

 • High capital requirement (weak force)

-• High aggressiveness of existing firms (weak force)
+• High aggressiveness of existing telecommunications firms (weak force)

-Moderate switching costs determine the intensity of the threat of new entry in the industry environment.
-For example, this external factor corresponds to the moderate likelihood of customers to switch from services like those of Verizon Wireless to the services of new entrants or new firms in the wireless telecommunications market.
-On the other hand, the high capital requirement for establishing a business in the industry significantly weakens or reduces the threat of new entry.
-For instance, new wireless telecommunications firms will find it difficult to readily compete against Verizon Wireless because of the high capital needed to establish competitive telecommunications infrastructure.
-Furthermore, this external analysis identifies the high aggressiveness of firms as a determinant of the threat of new entrants.
-Established firms like Verizon are aggressive in competing in the market, thereby weakening the effects of new entry in the industry.
-Based on this component of the Porter’s Five Forces analysis of Verizon Communications, Inc., the threat of new entry is a minor issue in the business.
+Switching costs determine the intensity of the threat of new entry in the industry environment assessed in this Five Forces analysis.
+In this case, such an external factor corresponds to the moderate likelihood of customers switching from Verizon’s services to the services of new entrants or new firms in the telecommunications market.
+On the other hand, the high capital requirement for establishing a business in the industry weakens or reduces the threat of new entry.
+New telecommunications firms find it difficult to compete with Verizon because of the high capital needed to establish competitive telecommunications infrastructure.
+Furthermore, this Five Forces analysis identifies the high aggressiveness of firms as a determinant of the threat of new entrants.
+Verizon’s aggressiveness in competing in the market weakens the effects of new entry in the industry.
+Based on this component of the Five Forces analysis of Verizon Communications Inc., the threat of new entry is a minor strategic issue in the business.

 References